CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Examples:

 * `list`

   `rename 2 Star Wars II`

-  Renames the 2nd task in the list to “Star Wars II”.
+  Renames the 2nd task in the list to “Star Wars II”

 * `find Star Trek`

   `rename 1 Star Wars II`

-  Renames the 1st task in the results of the `find` command to “Star Wars II”.
+  Renames the 1st task in the results of the `find` command to “Star Wars II”

 #### Updating the date/time of a task : `schedule`